INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 # MonoTanks API wrapper in Rust for HackArena 2.0

-This API wrapper for MonoTanks game for the HackArena 2.0, organized by WULS-SGGW.
+This API wrapper for MonoTanks game for the HackArena 2.0, organized by KN init.
 It is implemented as a WebSocket client written in Rust programming language and can be used to create bots for the game.

 To fully test and run the game, you will also need the game server and GUI